Impact Wrestling Redemption

-Redemption was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling that took place on April 22, 2018, in Orlando, Florida.
+Redemption was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling that took place on April 22, 2018, at the Impact Zone in Orlando, Florida.
 It was the first and only event under the Redemption chronology and the first event in the 2018 Impact Wrestling pay-per-view schedule.
-Wrestlers from Lucha Libre AAA Worldwide (AAA) and Lucha Underground, with whom Impact has partnerships, also appear on the card.
+Wrestlers from Lucha Libre AAA Worldwide (AAA) and Lucha Underground, with whom Impact had partnerships, also appear on the card.

 Eight matches were contested at the event.
 In the main event, Pentagón Jr. defeated Austin Aries and Fénix in a three-way match for the Impact World Championship.
 In other prominent matches, Eli Drake and Scott Steiner defeated The Latin American Xchange (Santana and Ortiz) to win the Impact World Tag Team Championship, Ohio Versus Everything (Dave Crist, Jake Crist and Sami Callihan) defeated Eddie Edwards, Moose and Tommy Dreamer in a House of Hardcore match, and Matt Sydal and Allie retained the X Division and Knockouts Championships respectively, with Sydal defeating Petey Williams, and Allie defeating Su Yung.
 The event also marked the Impact debut of Tessa Blanchard.

+It was also Impact's final pay-per-view event overall to take place at the Impact Zone at Universal Studios Florida, as the company would return once more to touring in various venues around North America.